mike-french/jackpot/README.md

 - `AgentMax`; choose the highest cell number.
 - `AgentFirst`; choose the first cell number.
 - `AgentLast`; choose the last cell number.
-- HiLo: the simple optimal algorithm
+- *HiLo:* the simple optimal algorithm:
   - `AgentHiLo`: using a priority sequence.
   - `AgentHiLo2`: using a max/min rule.